Facebook Ads KPIs

 CPA: Cost-per-action (cost per action)

 The CPA defines the cost per action divided by the cost per result.
-A key figure that reflects the desired behavior of a user.
+A key figure that reflects the desired behaviour of a user.
 In other words, this value indicates how much an action, for example a lead, purchase or other event, costs you on average per user (conversion).

 CPM: Cost-per-mille (cost per 1,000 impressions)

-CPM is used to measure the costs per thousand impressions.
+The CPM is used to measure the costs per thousand impressions.
 This value is often used to measure the success of the campaign and to compare it with other campaigns.

 The CPM is calculated as follows: